Kobo alternatives

 2018.
 Walmart and Kobo launched online e-book and audiobook store

-Walmart has joined forces with Rakuten, a Japanese e-commerce giant, to introduce a platform for selling audiobooks, e-books, and e-readers alongside its existing collection of physical books.
-The newly launched site, named Walmart eBooks, offers access to an extensive library of over 6 million titles, encompassing New York Times best-sellers, indie publications, and children's books.
-In a move reminiscent of Amazon's Audible, Walmart is also introducing a monthly audiobook subscription service.
-Notably, Walmart's pricing strategy aims to undercut its competitor.
-While Audible subscriptions start at $14.95 per month for a single audiobook, Walmart offers a subscription at only $9.99 per month for the same service.
-Additionally, Walmart will retail Rakuten's Kobo e-readers both online and in physical stores, further expanding the range of options available to customers.
+Walmart has teamed up with Japanese e-commerce giant Rakuten to offer audiobooks, e-books and e-readers alongside its selection of physical books.
+The new site, named Walmart eBooks, features a collection of over 6 million titles, including NYT best-sellers, indie books and children’s literature.
+Similar to Amazon’s Audible, Walmart will also provide a monthly audiobook subscription service.
+However, Walmart is undercutting Amazon on pricing.
+While Audible subscriptions start at $14.95 per month for one audiobook, Walmart’s subscription is priced at just $9.99 per month for the same service.
+Walmart will also offer Rakuten-owned Kobo e-readers both online and in stores.

 2018.
 Kobo app gets new comic viewer